 What To Expect on the Texas Bar Examination

-The exam is administered over three days and has four parts.
-The highest possible scaled score over these four parts is 1000, and a student must have a 675 or higher scaled score in order to pass.
-The relative weights of the four parts are as follows:
+The UBE has three parts: (1) the Multistate Bar Examination (MBE), (2) the Multistate Essay Examination (MEE), and (3) the Multistate Performance Test (MPT).
+The highest possible scaled score over these three parts is 400, and a test-taker must achieve a scaled score of 270 or higher to pass in Texas.
+The relative weights of the three parts of the UBE are as follows:

 The testing schedule for each day is as follows:

 B. Tuesday – Multistate Essay Exam and Multistate Performance Test